-Fregonese & Associates were contracted by the City of Austin to serve as consultants on the CodeNEXT initiative.
+Fregonese Associates were contracted by the City of Austin to serve as consultants on the CodeNEXT initiative.
 Fregonese in collaboration with the City's CodeNEXT staff identified 9 focus areas to model for the 2015 CodeNEXT Sound Check workshops.
 Utilizing the Envision Tomorrow software the consultants were able to model a variety of building types that include both single and multi-family residential developments.

-- Uses 2015 RSMeans data - Land value is maximum residual land value based on the maximum amount that could be dedicated to purchasing land and still have the overall project budget work out - Used CoStar data from 2015 for achievable rents
+- Uses 2015 RS Means data.
+RS Means provides cost information to the construction industry so contractors in the industry can provide accurate estimates and projections for their project costs. - Land value is maximum residual land value based on the maximum amount that could be dedicated to purchasing land and still have the overall project budget work out - Used CoStar data from 2015 for achievable rents